This statement outlines the Brighton Grammar School’s policy on how the School uses and manages personal information provided to or collected by it.

 Updating personal information

 The School endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
-A person may seek to update their personal information held by the School by way of written notification to the Manager of Finance and Administration.
+A person may seek to update their personal information held by the School by using the School website/portal or where this is not possible by way of written notification to the Risk and Compliance Manager.

-The National Privacy Principles require the School not to store personal information longer than necessary.
+The Privacy Principles require the School not to store personal information longer than necessary.

 You have the right to check what personal information the School holds about you

-Under the Commonwealth Privacy Act, an individual has the right to obtain access to any personal information which the School holds about them and to advise the School of any perceived inaccuracy.
-There are some exceptions to this right set out in the Act.
+Under the Privacy Act, an individual has the right to obtain access to any personal information which the School holds about them and to advise the School of any perceived inaccuracy.
+There are some exceptions to this right set out in the Act (including the Employee Records exemption).
 Students will generally have access to their personal information through their Parents, but older students may seek access themselves.

-To make a request to access any information the School holds about you or your child, please contact the Manager of Finance and Administration in writing.
+To make a request to access any information the School holds about you or your child, please contact the Risk and Compliance Manager in writing.

 The School may require you to verify your identity and specify what information you require.
 The School may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
 If the information sought is extensive, the School will advise the likely cost in advance.